You don't need The Bachelor spoilers to tell you that love - like fame - fades. Real life eventually sinks in, and hits hard.

 Charlie O'Connell chose Sarah Brice, but did not propose.
 They began dating, but broke up in September 2007 ... then got back together in 2008 before splitting for good in 2010.
 So this was moderately successful by the show's low standards.

 Ben Flajnik and Courtney Robertson originally broke up in February 2012 while their season was airing.
 However, they were later reconciled and got engaged for the second time, but broke up again in October 2012 for good.
 All the reverse cowgirling in the world couldn't salvage a total mismatch between the wine maker and the model.
 Did she mention she does modeling?

 Byron Velvick and Mary Delgado were together for five years, but never married ... and were involved in some domestic altercations that somewhat marred what could have been a fairy tale success story.

 Ben Higgins and Lauren Bushnell are going all the way ... or so we thought for about a year.
 We had a feeling that these crazy kids really were going to make it, but alas, May 2017 came around and they split.
-Still, good effort by these (low) standards.
+Still, pretty good effort under the circumstances.

 Arie Luyendyk Jr.

 Well, give Arie Luyendyk Jr. this much: He's no Brad Womack, despite many critics comparing the two leads.
-Arie dumped Becca Kufrin in a matter of weeks, then turned around and got engaged to someone else from the show before the After the Final Rose special ended, and that romance (with Lauren Burnham, pictured) is going strong one year later ... and then some.
+Arie dumped Becca Kufrin in a matter of weeks, then turned around and got engaged to someone else from the show before the After the Final Rose special ended, and that romance (with Lauren Burnham, pictured) is going strong several years later ... and then some.
 The two got married and had a baby!
+Then had two more babies after that!
 That sound you hear is THG eating its words.